binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter9.md

 ### Serverless

-Securing Serverless currently is hard because the interactions between components are all in the open and on different platforms, requiring different sets of users, privileges, trust boundaries are disparate.
+Securing Serverless currently is hard because the interactions between components are all in the open and on different platforms, requiring different sets of users, privileges.
+Trust boundaries are disparate.

 At the same time, Serverless does push the Developer into creating more testable components.